ducharmemp/mobstr/README.md

-# MobXT
+# MobStr

-MobXT is a project designed to provide an ORM-like interface to a MobX store.
+MobStr is a project designed to provide an ORM-like interface to a MobX store.
 The goal of this project is to achieve a low-overhead, normalized approach to modeling to allow developers to focus on domain modeling without having to deal with manual bookkeeping of object relationships.

 While developing projects, I found myself maintaining more bookkeepping maps and objects than I enjoyed, and had to remember to invalidate certain relationships with objects to avoid having dangling references to objects within the maps.
 I also disliked the overall method that I had to use to find the related objects.
 Too often I find myself accidentally slipping in attributes that are meant to achieve faster performance for lookup to my store objects.
 This works for a time, but then my model becomes polluted with extra attributes that I need to keep in sync and the model deviates further from my actual intention.